Ananta (king): Personal life

 Ananta was married to Suryamati (or Subhata), the daughter of Kangra, who was king of Trigarta in the Kullu region.
 She was a Shaiva devotee and was known as a patron of many temples.
 When her husband committed suicide, she followed him to the grave.

 Death

 Amanta had a son named Kalasha (or Kalsa) whom Queen Suryamati attempted to place on the throne in 1063.
 The king proved unwilling to accept this and their relationship suffered as a result, leading to a feud that continued for nearly twenty years.
 One account states that Suryamati eventually persuaded her husband to abdicate in favour of their son.
-In 1063, when Amanta was deposed, his son treated him badly and suggested his father leave the palace and seek shelter in Parnotsa (now Poonch).
+In 1063, when Ananta was deposed, his son treated him badly and suggested his father leave the palace and seek shelter in Parnotsa (now Poonch).
 This shattered the family, leading to Amanta thrusting a dagger through his abdomen and ending his life in 1068 AD.
 His wife performed sati, immolating herself on her husband's funeral pyre.